-The security of the facilities contributing greatly to the national economy such as certain airports, transmitter stations of Turkish Radio and Television Company, dams, some critical facilities like petroleum production and filling centres and petroleum and natural gas pipelines is ensured by taking special protection measures by the Gendarmerie units established for this purpose.
+The security of the facilities contributing greatly to the national economy such as certain airports, transmitter stations of Turkish Radio and Television Company, dams, some critical facilities like petroleum production and filling centers and petroleum and natural gas pipelines is ensured by taking special protection measures by the Gendarmerie units established for this purpose.

-The Gendarmerie Search and Rescue Teams, employed in the places where skiing tourism is widely popular, have necessary training on struggling with heavy winter conditions and skiing as well as driving oversnow vehicles, first aid and mountaineering.
+The Gendarmerie Search and Rescue Teams employed in the places where skiing tourism is widely popular have necessary training on struggling with heavy winter conditions and skiing as well as driving oversnow vehicles, first aid and mountaineering.